-Drive Reach is weBoost’s powerful in-vehicle cell signal booster for your Android phone.
+Drive Reach is weBoost’s powerful in-vehicle cell signal booster for Android and every other cellular device.
 With 29.5 dBm in uplink-output power, drivers and passengers receive signals from cell towers at distances up to 74% farther than previous boosters.
-The unit includes a plug-in 12VDC power cord with a 5V/2.1 Amp USB-A port for rapid charging.

 - Supports multiple users and devices

 - Compatible with all cell phones, hotspots, tablets, and other devices